The journal is published four times a year.

 - Contributors should submit their manuscripts to be considered for publication electronically as Word files with minimum formatting in Times New Roman by e-mail: to email@example.com by authors from the Slovak Republic, to firstname.lastname@example.org by authors from the Czech Republic and to email@example.com by authors from Poland and other countries.

 - The length of every manuscript is limited to 25 000 characters, including spaces, tables, figures and references.
-The following information should be provided on the first page: the title of the article, the author’s name and surname, scientific degree, full address of the institution, e-mail address, and an abstract of about 100 words.
+The following information should be provided on the first page: the title of the article, the author’s name and surname, scientific degree, full address of the institution, the ORCID number, e-mail address, and an abstract of about 100 words.
 The abstract should precede the text and include a brief statement of the problem, research method, data, and conclusions.
 In the case of a manuscript commenting on an article previously published in the journal, the abstract should state the topics covered and central thesis.
 Keywords should be written below the abstract.

 - If any of the findings reported in the manuscript have been published elsewhere, or if there are plans to use any or all of the findings in other manuscripts for publication, the author(s) should explain the intent and the circumstances at the time of first submission.